jacobbednarz/vagrant-puppet-lamp/README.md

 ## Instructions

-- Get a Vagrant base box.
-(The base Ubuntu [precise64](http://files.vagrantup.com/precise64.box) is a good starter).
 - Clone this repository.
 ```sh
 $ git clone https://github.com/jacobbednarz/vagrant-puppet-lamp.git
 ```
 - Change into the directory where this repository is cloned and run `vagrant up`.
+NB: If you don't have the 'precise64' base box locally, it will be fetched for you by Vagrant.
 - Put your code inside of the `webroot` directory.

 And you're done.
 Your web server will now be available at http://localhost:8080.